kiriniy/settler/README.md

  - All files of the standard website with examples.
  - Meta tags and markup for the `head` section.
  - Default icons and sharing images include their size or format to see where each is used.
- - Static site generation.
-Deploy your php website to a non-php hosting.
  - Print/NO-print/NO-scripts styles for various website use cases.
  - JS detectors templates for various website use cases.
  - CSP (Content Security Policy) ready via `<meta>` tag.